+These festive Christmas cookies are filled with red and green M&Ms and are perfect to hang on the tree or to give as homemade food gift.
+Christmas cookies will fill your home with the lovely, comforting scent of freshly baked biscuits and everyone who walks through your door will be welcomed by it.
 Christmas cookies are a really speedy bake and they’re fun to make with kids too.
 If the kids want to get involved, you could get them some icing pens and let them draw on festive stars, or whatever else they like.
-Friends and family will love the personal touch, plus the cookies themselves are delicious too!

 - 125g unsalted butter, softened